aishamidris/printf/README.md

-ithis is 0x11.
-C - printf
+this is a cllaborative project between Aisha and Ishmael on printf functions